Frequently Asked Questions

 • 8 shuttle bus trips per day.

-The proposed access road (Spring Mountain Road and Sturmans Road) will be widened to 8.7 metres (m) to facilitate two lanes, which will enable safer passing and improved accessibility.
-The upgraded access road will have water crossings to enable all-weather accessibility.
+The proposed access road (Spring Mountain Road and Sturmans Road) will be widened to 8.7 metres to facilitate two lanes.
+This will enable safer passing and improved accessibility.
+The upgrades will include upgrades to water crossings to enable all-weather accessibility.

 Q. What are the proposed intersection upgrades?